Dave-team/Knowledge-base/Business-Intelligence/BI checklist.md

     - Content validation
     - Push to production so all Looker users use most current models
     - Quickly check most used dashboards
-    - Update model sets where required
+    - Update model sets where required - make sure that relevant stakeholders still have relevant access
 - Spend time each week for Looker management:
     - Access control: do the right people have access to the right models?
     - Do the dashboards still work as expected?